drhsqlite/pikchr/doc/userman.md

 # Running Pikchr Scripts

-The design goal of Pikchr is to enabled embedded line diagrams in Markdown or other simple markup languages.
+The design goal of Pikchr is to enable embedded line diagrams in Markdown or other simple markup languages.
 The details on how to embedded Pikchr in Markdown is [covered separately][embed].
 For the purpose of this tutorial, we will only write pure Pikchr scripts without the surrounding markup.
-To experiement with Pikchr, visit the [](/pikchrshow) page on the website hosting this document (preferrably in a separate window).
+To experiment with Pikchr, visit the [](/pikchrshow) page on the website hosting this document (preferrably in a separate window).
 Type in the following script and press the Preview button: